Apparently Hugo Gernsback knew this day would come. (Well, maybe not this day.)

 For those who have suddenly forced to become homeschool teachers, a “Texas Homeschooling Group Offers Free Digital Lesson Plans For Parents During COVID-19 Outbreak.”

-Aquariums, Zoos, and Museums
+Aquariums, Zoos, Museums & More

 The Monterey Bay Aquarium, one of the best aquariums in the world, has live streaming.